marcellelee/marcellelee.github.io/index.md

 ## About Me
 Security practitioner, educator, and mentor.
 Passionate about network security, cyber competitions, and packet analysis.
 Advocate of diversity in tech.
 Collector of certs and degrees.
 Serial volunteer and [public speaker](https://goo.gl/7pXpL8).
 You can find me on [Twitter](https://twitter.com/marcelle_fsg) and [LinkedIn](https://www.linkedin.com/in/marcellelee/).
 You can also email me at marcellelee@protonmail.com.
+BTW,reuse of my materials is licensed under the [Creative Commons BY NC license](https://creativecommons.org/licenses/by-nc/2.0).

 > The most dangerous phrase in the language is, ‘We’ve always done it this way.’ ~ Grace Hopper

 ___
+##  Websites
+These are some of my go-to [websites](https://goo.gl/u8q6HR).

-## Resources
+## Cheat Sheets
-### Resources Developed by Me
-Primarily written or developed by me.
-See below for different categories.
-Reuse is licensed under the [Creative Commons BY NC license](https://creativecommons.org/licenses/by-nc/2.0).
+Many awesome [cheat sheets]I have collected(https://goo.gl/XJd2KU).

+> You must be the change you wish to see in the world. ~ Mahatma Gandhi

-#### Packet Captures
+## My Packet Captures
 I build a lot of [packet captures](https://goo.gl/LtQb6W) that I use when teaching or giving workshops.
 A wide variety of protocols and topics are demonstrated in these captures.

-#### Blogs
+## My Blogs
 - [Inside the Phish: How a Phishing Campaign Really Works](https://www.lookingglasscyber.com/blog/inside-the-phish-how-a-phishing-campaign-really-works/?utm_source=Twitter&utm_medium=Social&utm_campaign=blog/inside-the-phish-how-a-phishing-campaign-really-works/)
 - [ATM Hacking - You Don't Have to Pay to Play](https://www.lookingglasscyber.com/blog/atm-hacking-you-dont-have-to-pay-to-play/)
 - [DDE Exploitation - Macros Aren't the Only Thing You Should be Counting](https://www.lookingglasscyber.com/blog/dde-exploitation-macros-arent-the-only-thing-you-should-be-counting/)